locnnil/workshop/README.md

 ## TODO

-- Validate workspace name and base names
 - Validate bases used for the workspace and SDKs (must be the same)
 - Avoid potential conflicts for SDK blobs if used concurrently
-- Ensure only the latest/stable channel can be used